 In 1984, ASCE, the American Society of Civil Engineers, published a proceeding titled "Research Needs Related to the Nation's Infrastructure."
 It focused on roads, bridges, utilities, and briefly addressed buildings; it recognized the nation's infrastructure was worth \$2 trillion to \$3 trillion at the time and that "the problems facing the nation's infrastructure are real and will continue ... for many years to come."
 There were some infrastructure improvements in the 1980s including early development of the Internet.
-Experience, sometimes CFaR can provide members, and others, with the added benefit of useful, in-depth studies inspired by practitioners for researchers and graduate students to study the important areas; to identify the potential linkages that will assist in making the winning argument.

-unpleasant, taught engineers about the challenges of maintaining and inspecting the road infrastructure.
-Remember the bridge failures at Mianus River (1-95), Schoharie River (1-90), Sunshine (St. Petersburg), and, more recently, Oklahoma (1-40)?
+Experience, sometimes unpleasant, taught engineers about the challenges of maintaining and inspecting the road infrastructure.
+Remember the bridge failures at Mianus River (I-95), Schoharie River (I-90), Sunshine (St. Petersburg), and, more recently, Oklahoma (I-40)?
 They made good press for civil engineers and much was learned, but we still haven't identified all the weaknesses in road infrastructure.